 Having Dwayne Johnson as one of the DCEU’s major players is a heavy blow for the MCU.
 Now’s the chance for DC to show that they can still capture the zeitgeist of the superhero film phenomenon, and there’s no better way to do that than with a proper crossover event.

 If there’s one thing that we can all agree on is that Henry Cavill’s Superman didn’t get all the proper solo films he deserved.
-Making an appearance in the upcoming Black Addam film would be a great way to reintroduce his character to the DCEU, especially because a DC universe without Superman is unthinkable.
+Making an appearance in the Black Addam film was a great way to reintroduce his character to the DCEU, especially because a DC universe without Superman is unthinkable.

 Fans Picked Director In Unofficial Poll